L9kyuu-AppWeb/message-control/README.md

    cd message-control-app
    Open the index.html file in your preferred browser to view and use the application.

+# Message Control Application

+This is a web-based application that allows users to manage custom text notes with features like adding, editing, deleting, copying, exporting, and importing notes.
+The application is built using **Tailwind CSS** for styling and **SweetAlert2** for notifications.

+## Features

+- **Create Notes**: Add custom notes with titles and optional background colors.
+- **Copy Notes**: Copy the text of a note to the clipboard with a visual notification using SweetAlert2.
+- **Edit Notes**: Modify existing notes easily.
+- **Delete Notes**: Remove notes from the list.
+- **Export/Import Notes**: Save notes as a JSON file or import them back later.
+- **Responsive Design**: The interface adapts to different screen sizes for mobile and desktop.

-Dependencies
+## Dependencies

 The application uses the following libraries and frameworks:

-Tailwind CSS: A utility-first CSS framework for styling.
+- **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for styling.
-Font Awesome: For icons used in the user interface.
+- **[Font Awesome](https://fontawesome.com/)**: For icons used in the user interface.
-SweetAlert2: For displaying notifications (e.g., when copying text).
+- **[SweetAlert2](https://sweetalert2.github.io/)**: For displaying notifications (e.g., when copying text).

-The necessary libraries are loaded from CDNs, so no additional installation is needed.
+All libraries are loaded from CDNs, so no additional installation is required.

-Usage
+## Usage

-Add a New Note
+### Add a New Note

-Enter a title in the "Judul" field.
+1. Enter a title in the "Judul" field.
-Enter the content of your note in the text area.
+2. Enter the content of your note in the text area.
-Optionally, select a background color from the dropdown menu.
+3. Optionally, select a background color from the dropdown menu.
-Click the "Simpan Perubahan" button to add the note.
+4. Click the "Simpan Perubahan" button to add the note.

-Copy a Note
+### Copy a Note

-Click the copy icon next to a note.
+1. Click the copy icon (`📋`) next to a note.
-A notification will appear indicating that the text has been successfully copied to your clipboard.
+2. A SweetAlert2 notification will appear, indicating that the text has been successfully copied to your clipboard.

-Edit a Note
+### Edit a Note

-Click the edit icon next to the note you wish to modify.
+1. Click the edit icon (`✏️`) next to the note you wish to modify.
-The note’s title and content will be loaded into the input fields.
+2. The note’s title and content will be loaded into the input fields.
-Make your changes and click "Simpan Perubahan" to save them.
+3. Make your changes and click "Simpan Perubahan" to save them.

-Delete a Note
+### Delete a Note

-Click the trash icon next to the note you wish to delete.
+1. Click the trash icon (`🗑️`) next to the note you wish to delete.
-The note will be removed from the list.
+2. The note will be permanently removed.

-Export Notes
+### Export Notes

-Click the "Ekspor Data" button to download a JSON file containing all your notes.
+1. Click the "Ekspor Data" button to download a JSON file containing all your notes.

-Import Notes
+### Import Notes

-Click the "Impor Data" button and select a JSON file containing previously exported notes.
+1. Click the "Impor Data" button and select a JSON file to import your notes back into the application.

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-© l9kyuu 2024
+&copy; l9kyuu 2024